ukparliament/weeknotes.data-search/2018/23/index.md

 ### DATOR Day

-After taking a short break [data day turned 40](https://twitter.com/dasbarrett/status/1004346497582985216) and returned this week.
-In its new format, it only takes half a day but is still pretty much about data.
+After a short break [data day](https://twitter.com/dasbarrett/status/1004346497582985216) returned and [turned](https://m.youtube.com/watch?v=W4ga_M5Zdn4) 40.
+In its new format it only takes us half a day, but it’s still pretty much all about the data.
 Aside from the gossip.
 And the scheming.
 There was a decent variety of stuff, but we [didn't quite get through it all](https://twitter.com/dasbarrett/status/1004398440489549825).

 Some stuff we agreed: